-Kate Just, PUBLIC KNITTING PROJECTS
+Kate Just, PUBLIC KNITTING CIRCLES / COLLECTIVELY CRAFTED WORKS

-KNIT FOR VENUS (Austria) 2011
+VENUS WAS HER NAME (Austria) 2011

 KNIT HOPE (UK) 2013